reimandlab/ActiveDriverWGSR/README.md

 # ActiveDriverWGS

-ActiveDriverWGS is a driver discovery tool for analysis of whole genome sequencing data.
-It analyzes the mutational burden of SNVs and short indels in functionally defined elements of interest and retrieves elements which are significantly mutated compared to a background window.
+ActiveDriverWGS is a cancer driver discovery tool for analysis of somatic mutations derived from whole genome sequencing.
+It works on protein-coding sequences as well as various non-coding sequences (non-coding RNAs, promoters, enhancers, to name a few).
+ActiveDriverWGS is based on a statistical model that analyzes the mutational burden of SNVs and short indels in functionally defined elements of interest.
+It then retrieves elements which are significantly mutated compared to a background sequence window, its nucleotide sequence context and trinucleotide mutation signatures.

+Two major kinds of input are required by ActiveDriverWGS: a set of genomic regions of interest defined as a BED12 file, and a set of somatic mutations in a cohort of tumor samples in a tab-separated text file.

 For more information, please refer to the [ActiveDriverWGS preprint](https://www.biorxiv.org/content/early/2017/12/19/236802).